The Project

 This project taught me how to design around story and emotion first, not just mechanics.
 I learned pixel art, narrative pacing, and how to let player interpretation drive engagement.
 It also helped me develop my skills in making games that can meaningfully explore literary and philosophical ideas.
 Honestly, I went far beyond what was expected for a school project, and that extra effort cemented my style: games that make players think long after they’re done playing.

-I was deeply inspired by The Things They Carried and wanted to capture its emotional weight in an interactive form.
+After reading The Things They Carried, I wanted to capture its emotional weight in an interactive form.
 I wanted to explore memory, trauma, and truth through gameplay, not just words.
-The Case of the Golden Idol also influenced me; I loved how it told story through environment and inference.
-This project was me testing how games can deliver meaning and introspection, not just entertainment.
+The Case of the Golden Idol also influenced me; I loved how it told the story through environment and inference.
+I wanted to explore how gameplay can communicate ambiguity, pushing the player to sit and reflect rather than chasing the “win”.